nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 When we are running a program in usermode in a real kernel, life is pretty easy: We don't need to worry about crashing the entire system, we can pretend the entire [virtual memory space belongs to us](https://wiki.osdev.org/Memory_Management#Virtual_Address_Space) and we don't need to care about [the GDT and segments](https://wiki.osdev.org/GDT_Tutorial).
 If we need to interact with the rest of the world, we can simply [perform a syscall to the kernel to do it for us](https://wiki.osdev.org/System_Calls) as we are powerless to do so.

 That's because in usermode a program is limited to only doing processing of data.
-It can't communicate with devices, access important registers (ie. Control Registers, such the CR3 used to set up paging tables) or read memory that is on a higher access level.
+It can't communicate with devices, access important registers (ie. Control Registers, such as `cr3` used to set up paging tables) or read memory that is on a higher access level.
 It has to ask the kernel for even the simplest task, such as reading or writing a single character from/to the input/screen.
 Without doing that, no usermode program could ever have inputs or outputs of any kind.

-The kernel, of course, has to do all the heavy lifting: It has to set up the environment just perfect for the user program to have all of its information where it expects in order to be able to run.
+The kernel has to do all the heavy lifting: It has to set up the environment just perfect for the user program to have all of its information where it expects in order to be able to run.
 Then, when the user program performs a syscall, it has to make sure to save all of its registers and stack location to be able to restore it later so that a syscall behaves just like a regular call from the program's perspective, while in reality it's a much more complex process.

 Whenever the kernel wants to give execution to a user program, the process can be summarized into 3 steps:
 * Enable the page table that has this program's memory mapped to the correct virtual addresses (as each program might be using the same virtual address, but different physical memory underneath)